 On the 11th of November, 1949 a Decree was passed, which officially allowed for the creation of a national ensemble of traditional song and dance.
-From day one LADO's home and site of operation has been the building located on Marshall Tito Square, better known as Croatian House.
+From day one LADO's home and site of operation has been the building located on Marshall Tito Square (present Republic of Croatia Square), better known as Croatian House.
 For a number of years two organizations operated from this building, one being Hrvatski Sokol (Croatian Hawk) and the other, Kolo (Croatian Choir Society).
 Today the Academy of Dramatic Art and the Croatian National Ballet Theatre also share this building.

 In May 1995 during the aggression on Croatia the building was the target of a missile attack which resulted in a number of members of the Ballet being injured.

 During the first few years following World War II, several amateur folklore groups were formed, and one which gained particular prominence was Joza Vlahovic, the Youth Cultural and Artistic Society of Zagreb which was led by Artistic Director, Professor Zvonimir Ljevaković.
 As early as 1947, the group gained enviable international success at the first World Youth Festival in Prague by receiving second place in the competition; behind the well-known Igor Moiseyev Ensemble.